griffisben/griffis_soccer_analysis/README.md

 ## Examples

+See available leagues
 ```Python
 available_leagues()
 ```
+See available teams in a league
 ```Python
 teams_in_league(
     league = "A-League Men 22-23"
 )
 ```
+See available players in a team
 ```Python
 available_players(
     league = "A-League Men 22-23",
     team = 'Western Sydney Wanderers'
 )
 ```
+League Similarities
 ```Python
 # This is how to grab all outputs
 df, info, dist_fig = league_similarity(